 Much of our material is valuable, rare or fragile, so its use in seminars has to be approved in advance by senior Special Collections staff.
-We need a minimum of two workings days to approve bookings and to ensure that the requested material is available in time.
+We need a minimum of one week to approve bookings and to ensure that the requested material is available in time.

-- please give us as much advance notice as possible: although we only require two days notice as a minimum, the room is heavily used and is often not available at such short notice
+- please give us as much advance notice as possible: the room is heavily used and is often not available at short notice

 - use of books/manuscripts is subject to the approval of Special Collections staff: some items are restricted for preservation/conservation reasons - if using the original is not possible, we will try to advise on alternatives

 - you are responsible for ensuring that all the material is handled correctly (avoiding over handling) and books must be supported with cradles: if you are unsure about handling or would like a refresher on how our Clarkson cradles work, please ask a member of Special Collections staff for advice

 - please ensure that your hands are clean

 - pencils only to be used for note taking

 - absolutely no food or drink (including water and sweets) is allowed in the seminar room when material from our collections is being consulted